truzo/tomango-2018/site/content/thinks/a-busy-month-for-branding.md

 A full rollout date for the change has been set for January 2019.

-{{< quote
-	body="This rebrand is more than just a cosmetic change, it's designed to transform the company into the on-the-go brand.
+"This rebrand is more than just a cosmetic change, it's designed to transform the company into the on-the-go brand.
 Dropping the word ‘Donuts’ will allow Dunkin' more flexibility and growth potential in the future.

-“This is a great example of how companies are increasingly putting value on shorter, snappier monikers.
+This is a great example of how companies are increasingly putting value on shorter, snappier monikers.
 I’m looking forward to seeing how this is rolled out across different touch points."

-	citation="Mike Vine, Tomango Creative Director"
+_Mike Vine, Tomango Creative Director_
->}}

 ![](images/blog/dunkin_posters.jpg)

+---

 ## Best of the rest